Last updated on March 12, 2026

 Oko, Thief of Crowns

-Who could reign over this list but good ol' Broko?
+Who else could reign over this list but good ol' Broko?
 Oko, Thief of Crowns is simply a design mistake.
 Something must have been misprinted on this card as it went from concept to print.
 The ability to generate an army or completely blank your opponent’s best creatures and artifacts has led to Oko’s banning in pretty much every format you could play it in.
 And even worse – he’s hot.

 Best Simic Payoffs